Amount ($) *

 Information dispensed on this site is for estimation purposes only and accuracy is not guaranteed.
 Matsuura Machinery USA, Inc. and its owners, affiliates, distributors, and partners are not tax advisors, and this tool is not intended to offer any tax advice.
 Please consult with qualified professionals concerning your specific situation.

-This deduction is good on new and used equipment, as well as off-the-shelf software.
-This limit is only good for 2016, and the equipment must be financed/purchased and put into service by the end of the day, 12/31/2016.
+This deduction is good on new and used equipment financed/purchased and put into service by 12/31/2018.